 TransNet continues to make strides to reduce the carbon footprint all throughout Montgomery County and surrounding areas to help the environment.

 In our continued commitment to optimize sustainability, TransNet applied for and received a grant to include additional vehicles to our fleet.
-These vehicles will be propane and other vehicles already in our fleet will be converted to propane using these funds.
-Studies have shown the overall performance of propane vehicles is better for the environment because the engines burn cleaner making is unnecessary to change the oil as frequent using less fossil fuel.
+This grant allowed us to purchase 14 new propane vehicles and retrofit 7 existing vehicles in our fleet.
+Studies have shown the overall performance of propane vehicles is better for the environment because the engines burn cleaner, making it unnecessary to change the oil as frequently, using less fossil fuel.
 TransNet continues to strive to do their part in reducing the carbon footprint in order to protect our environment.

 TransNet Interviewed by PTMA on WNPV 1440 AM